EvgeniyShchoka/Transcriptomics-Tumor-infiltrating-MemoryBCells/README.md

 # Transcriptomics-of-IgA-IgG-TIL-B

 ## Brief description
-This repository contains code, tables and visualization for a paper soon to be published by Chudakov Lab.
-This work is focused on the study of tumour-infiltrating memory B cells and their influence on Lung Adenocarcinoma (LUAD) and Kidney Renal Clear Cell Carcinoma (KIRC) progression
+This repository contains code, tables, and visualizations for a paper soon to be published by Chudakov Lab.
+The research focuses on investigating the role of tumour-infiltrating memory B cells in Lung Adenocarcinoma (LUAD) and Kidney Renal Clear Cell Carcinoma (KIRC) progression.
+The findings shed light on the specific subset of FCRL4-expressing memory B cells, indicating exhausted, chronically antigen-stimulated phenotype.

 ## Repository structure
 **Bulk** folder contains scripts for downstream analysis of IgA+ vs IgG+ memory B cells in LUAD and KIRC.
-The bulk transcriptiome libraries were obtained in our laboratory and will be available after the release of an article.
+The bulk transcriptome libraries obtained in our laboratory will be made available after the release of the associated article.

 **Single-cell** folder contains scripts for clusterization and description of tumour-infiltrating memory B cells in LUAD.
 The single-cell transcriptome data was obtained from Leader et al. [article](https://github.com/effiken/Leader_et_al).